 9. If you could name one place that would sum up the vibe of your home, what would it be?
 This can be a metaphor or a physical place, the point being: There is a big difference between NYC and Tahiti.
 If your idea of a homestead is an after-hours club and your roommate has more of an off-season resort energy in mind, maybe work that out before you come home to strangers dancing on your coffee table at 4 a.m.

 10. What's your pet policy?
 I rescued a dog within two months of moving in, and my roommate encouraged it.
 Inquire after any short- and long-term pet goals.
 Maybe it's a lifelong dream to own a Bengal cat, and they are waiting for the right moment.
 The last thing you want is to have to move out due to an allergy or aversion to change.

 11. What are your biggest stressors in life?
-It's helpful to know if you'll be living with someone who ranks his or her personal relationships at the top of their priority list.
+It's helpful to know if you'll be living with someone who ranks their personal relationships at the top of their priority list.
 If work is number one, great.
 Life will bring the drama.
 Knowing where the minefields are will enable you to compassionately maneuver around red flags.
 Maybe cut them some slack during the busy season at work, etc.

 12. How do you decompress day to day?
 I am convinced that my roomie knows most of the secrets to life.
 One of those secrets is that he watches the puppy channel every day after work for a half-hour to decompress.
 I know he needs that half-hour, and it is sacred space.
 Love bubble baths?
 Host a weekly TV viewing party?
 Stake out your rituals early.

 13. What's your relationship like with your mother and father?
 This seems intimate and off-track, but the implications are far-reaching and touch everything.

 14. What are your feelings about overnight guests?
 Make sure there aren't any steadfast rules or that you both agree if there are.